LibrariesHacked/librarieshacked.github.io/_posts/2022-11-17-plr-consultation-response-2022.md

 ---
-title: PLR Consultation 20222
+title: PLR consultation 2022
-excerpt: A response to the
+excerpt: A response to the Rate Per Loan 2021 to 2022 consultation for Public Lending Right
 categories:
   - Data
 tags: